 In intangible ways, there is a strong sense of community spirit in SUTD.
 We help each other readily, which from the big picture perspective benefits everyone.
 We see problems around us in terms of its potential solutions.
 It’s easy to talk about an existing problem with friends and discuss possible solutions for it – and if there is sufficient excitement, a side project is born!

 I’ll also like to give a special mention to the Entrepreneurship Centre and ISTD office for monetarily and morally supporting my projects and endeavors, which allowed me to travel, compete, experience and learn.

-I’m indebted to too many staff and professors – Mr. Seah Hou Liang, Assistant Professor Huang Shaoyin, Associate Professor Arlindo Silva, Associate Professor Luo Jianxi, Professor Lim Sun Sun, Dr. Pang Yang Huei, Assistant Professor Sudipta Chattopadhyay, Associate Professor Tony Quek, Assistant Professor Wang Xingyin and Faculty Fellow Andrew Yee.
+I’m indebted to too many staff and professors – Mr. Seah Hou Liang, Associate Professor Huang Shaoyin, Associate Professor Arlindo Silva, Associate Professor Luo Jianxi, Professor Lim Sun Sun, Dr. Pang Yang Huei, Assistant Professor Sudipta Chattopadhyay, Professor Tony Quek, Assistant Professor Wang Xingyin and Faculty Fellow Andrew Yee.
 These people believed in me, advised me and rooted for my growth at various points in my university life, and they represent what SUTD means to me.

 In your opinion, what was the most interdisciplinary class or module that you attended at SUTD?